 So if we add our two-inch barrier to the diagram to scale, it looks like this.

 Pretty skimpy compared to the wave, yes?
 Acousticians refer to small objects and barriers as being “invisible” to large, low-frequency waves.
 The waves pass through and around them with virtually no absorption.
-Soundproofing materials would have to be massive (larger than the sound wave) to have an effect.
+Soundproofing materials would have to be massive and dense to have an effect.

 All About the Bass

 When sound encounters an object, typically some of the sound is reflected, some is absorbed, some is transmitted (passes through), and some is diffracted (goes around).

 Transmission and diffraction are both highly dependent on frequency.
 Low-frequency waves pass through barriers without much absorption.
 They also pass around obstacles.
 When the obstacles are small compared to the sound wave, the waveform is not affected much by the obstacle and re-forms after passing by.

 Different materials have different absorptive qualities.
 Acousticians and engineers have computed these differences and grade them with an absorption coefficient.
 Absorption is an official technical specification for many building materials.
 Perfect absorption (not generally possible) would have a score of 1.0.